shiningflash/Software-Engineering/Design Pattern/README.md

 Chain of Responsibility is a `behavioral design pattern` that creates a chain of receiver objects for a request.
 This pattern decouples sender and receiver of a request based on type of request.

 Each receiver contains reference to another receiver.
 If one object can not handle the request then it passes to next receiver and so on.

+### State Pattern

+State design pattern is a `behavioral design pattern` that allows an object to change it behavior when its internal state changes.